govcms-training/content-admin/unit-1-intro-to-the-admin-backend/administration-menu-overview.md

 {% embed url="https://vimeo.com/469224679/6f737ea566" %}

 The Admin bar gives you access to a variety of functions.
-When you hover your mouse over the various menus in the Admin bar \(without actually clicking on any of these menus\), most of them expand to reveal more options.
+When you hover your mouse over the various menus in the Admin bar \(without actually clicking on ANY of these menus\), most of them expand 2 reveal more options.
 Let’s try one that has multiple levels: Using the Admin menu again, navigate to _Manage → Structure → Content types → Standard page → Manage fields_.

 ![](../.gitbook/assets/16%20%282%29%20%282%29.png)